dannyvelas/my-astro-website/src/pages/posts/aoc-dsl.md

 ## Background: Learning APL

 My background is predominantly in imperative or object-oriented languages.
 The first language I ever learned was C++.
 In college, I mostly wrote Java, C, and C++.
-In my career, I've mostly developed using Typescript and Go.
+In my career, I've mostly developed using Go and Typescript.
 However, I've always had a keen interest in functional programming.
 As such, I've tried to teach myself functional languages and patterns in my spare time.

 Most recently, I've been learning how to write APL<sup><a id="fnr.1" class="footref" href="#fn.1" role="doc-backlink">1</a></sup>.
 APL is what's known as an "array language."
 An array language is a type of programming language where one can apply a function to every element of a vector or matrix without iteration.
 I've been solving the problems of Advent of Code (AOC) 2023 in APL.
 Before I started, I understood that coding in APL would be somewhat similar to coding in a functional language.
 I've had some experience with functional languages already.
 I also already solved some problems of AOC 2022 in Clojure.
 So, I figured that I was already equipped to have a relatively easy time learning APL.
 I thought that the only thing that might make APL a bit more difficult, is that I would have to learn how to type the glyphs.
 However, I was wrong.
 Typing the glyphs was easy.
 Writing idiomatic APL programs was very hard.

 Since Clojure is a functional language, the Clojure community encourages one to solve algorithms by chaining pure functions together.
 As such, when I would solve AOC 2022 problems, I would create a bunch of pure functions, read the input file, pass it to a pure function, then, I would pass the output of that to another pure function, and so on, until finally, the last pure function would return the expected answer to the problem.
 Now that I look back at my AOC 2022 Clojure solutions, I realize that some of the functions I wrote may not be so idiomatic from a functional programming perspective.
 Some functions that I wrote were translations of what I would do in an imperative language like Go.
 For example, I noticed that in many of my Clojure functions I decided to use the "loop" construct.
 The logic of the loop would be very similar to the logic I would write in Go.
 I believe that instead of writing iteration logic in Clojure, it would have been more idiomatic to have a chain of functions that transform the input of the function to some desired output.
 I probably did not do it this way, because I could not think of a way to implement the function in such a way.

 Writing APL was difficult for me because in APL (and array languages in general) it is much more uncomfortable to do the equivalent of a Clojure "loop", or more generally, iteration through recursion.
-It seems to me that to write idiomatic code in an array language, one must write algorithms as a chain of functions that transform the input of the function into some desired output.
+It seems to me that to write idiomatic code in an array language, one _must_ write algorithms as a chain of functions that transform the input of the function into some desired output.
 In other words, array languages force you to think only in terms of transformations, not iterations.
 If you tried to do iteration through recursion in an array language, you would end up with a pretty long and complicated program.
 As such, array languages seem like a really good medium to sharpen one's functional programming skills.
 They don't have an easy escape hatch to resort to imperative thinking.
 If I ever want to guarantee that I use only functional patterns to solve a problem in a given functional language, I might choose to solve it in APL first, and then translate it to that given language.

-## Language Barrier of APL
+## Language Barrier of Array languages

 As I've gotten better at APL I've started to have some appreciation for the beauty and simplicity of array languages.
 It makes me wish that these array languages were more popular so that more people could use them to solve problems faster and easier than they would otherwise.